 - Calcium losses from caffeine can be counteracted if adequate amounts of calcium are eaten in the diet or taken as a supplement, especially for those older than 65 years of age (aim for 1200mg calcium daily).

 - Older individuals may be more sensitive to caffeine’s effects and at higher risk for secondary bone disease

 - Caffeine can precipitate anxiety, panic attacks, and psychosis in patient’s with underlying psychiatric disorders.

 - It can also increase the risk for manic episodes in bipolar (manic-depressive) patients.

 The FDA has reported five deaths related to caffeine in the past 3 years.
 These deaths have been correlated with use of Monster Energy drinks.
 One 24 oz of Monster Energy contains 240mg of caffeine.
 Comparatively, one 12 oz Starbucks coffee has 260mg of caffeine.
 That’s right, the same volume of Starbucks coffee more than double the caffeine than a single Monster Energy drink.
 Have you ever heard of death by Starbucks?
 No?
 Then it must make you wonder why Monster Energy has become the target of recent media hype.

 Caffeine reaches toxic levels at intakes >500mg per day (see above) and may be fatal above 3,000mg per day.
 Effects of caffeine may be intensified by co-morbid intake of alcohol or as a result of drug-drug interactions.
 This may be the correlation between use of Monster Energy and the reported deaths.
 Investigations remain underway.

-Use the calculator below to see how much caffeine would be fatal according to an individual’s weight.
+Use this DEATH BY CAFFEINE calculator to see how much caffeine would be fatal according to an individual’s weight.